 Step 8 – Finalizing the Adoption

 Once you have been matched with a pug, the foster parent will bring the pug to your home for a meet and greet.
 All family members including pets, must be in attendance.
 At this time you will also get a home check to make sure your home is safe for a pet.
-If you are from outside the Portland/Vancouver metro area, you will be required to travel to Portland with all family members and pets to meet the pug.
+If you are from outside the Portland/Vancouver metro area, you will be required to travel to Portland with all family members and dogs to meet the pug.
 A home visit will be done by a volunteer in your area or by Skype.
 If all parties agree that the Pug is a good match, there is a 24 hour waiting period before the adoption is complete.
 This gives everyone an opportunity to reflect and make sure the decision to adopt is the right decision for everyone involved.
 Our goal is to find a "forever" home for each Pug in our rescue program; therefore we want this decision to be well thought.

 Step 9 – Sign the contract and pay the adoption donation